Waino/etframes/README.markdown

 A cleaned up version of the traditional bar chart.
 Due to the design of the visuals, this chart only works for a single data series, and looks good only for data series with lengths between 6 and ca 100.
-For example:
+If these limitations seem too constricting, try customizing the standard matplotlib barchart instead.

+An example bar chart:

 ![Example of a bar chart](http://www.waino.org/images/etframes/barchart.png)